ksbharaj/meusberger_scraper/README.md

 This repo contains scripts to scrape 3D CAD (.STP) files from Meusburger.com using Chromedriver.
 Meusburger is a leading manufacturer of Mold Making components (scraped from their shopping portal: https://ecom.meusburger.com/index/index.asp).

+I'll continue to update this repo to expand on the number of parts scraped.
+Please feel free to reach out if you ahve any questions and/or feedback :)

 # Installation
 ## Step 1: Clone the repo
 ```sh